Information for Prospective Visiting Scholars

 There is wireless access throughout the law school, including the law library.
 Once visiting scholars have their CalNet ID and passphrase they may use their laptop computers anywhere in the law school and in many locations throughout the Berkeley campus.
 In addition, the law library has a number of computers that can be used to gain access to all databases licensed by the campus, as well as to .edu, .gov and .org sites.
 The law library’s computer labs and printers are for law students only and are not available for use by visiting scholars.
 There are, however, other computing labs on campus for use by visiting scholars.

-Living costs for an individual scholar are at a minimum $1,600 per month.
-A married couple should expect to incur expenses of at least $2,100 per month, plus $200 per child.
+Living costs for an individual scholar are at a minimum $1,800 per month.
+An additional $500 per month is applied to a J-2 spouse and an additional $300 per month is applied to each J-2 child.
 Proof of source funding, based on these amounts, is required for VSPA and J-1 visa approval.

 The law school does not have funds to assist visiting scholars with their living expenses.
 Nor does it have sufficient staff to aid visitors in securing outside funding.
 Positions as lecturers or faculty research assistants are limited to visiting scholars in extremely rare circumstances.